polydawn/grypt/README.md

 Here's an example to start a repository using grypt, assuming you're inside a repository.

+If you want a random key:
 	% grypt keygen .git/key

+If you want to derive a key from a passphrase (perhaps for easy sharing later):
+	% grypt phrase .git/key

+Note: run `keygen` or `phrase`, not both.

 	% grypt init .git/key

 grypt will print out a suggestion on what to enter in the repository's